junyin/MeshSketchRetrieval/MeshRetrieval/OpenGLTestOnMFC/ReadMe.txt

 The application wizard creates one dialog class:

-MeshHistogramMFCDlg.h, MeshHistogramMFCDlg.cpp - the dialog
+MeshRetrievalMFCDlg.h, MeshRetrievalMFCDlg.cpp - the dialog
-    These files contain your CMeshHistogramMFCDlg class.
+    These files contain your CMeshRetrievalMFCDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in MeshHistogramMFC.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in MeshRetrievalMFC.rc, which can be edited in Microsoft Visual C++.

 /////////////////////////////////////////////////////////////////////////////